City Survivability Rankings for Women's Clothing Store

 - Challenging locations: 19.0% – 40.6%

 Wide variation between cities: The difference between the #1 city (Dallas at 61.3%) and the #24 city (Philadelphia at 49.8%) is 11.5 percentage points.
-City-selection impact for Women's Clothing Stores is evident in the 6.2-point difference between Dallas and San Antonio — operators who optimize location stand to gain a meaningful survivability edge.
+For Women's Clothing Stores, a 6.2-point difference between the top two cities underscores how much geographic selection influences long-term viability.

 Challenging markets: 23 cities fall below 60% survivability, suggesting more difficult market conditions.